 Emma Greenhalgh joined chambers in 2011 following successful completion of pupillage.
 Prior to this, Emma qualified as a Solicitor during which time she gained a variety of experience in all aspects of Family Law with a leading High Street practice based in the North West.
 She prides herself on thorough preparation and a down to earth approach.
 Emma has the ability to analyse the factual and legal issues concisely and adopts a professional and robust attitude.

 Emma is a specialist in Children Act 1989 applications and undertakes all forms of hearings from the first appointment through to contested final hearings.

 In private law proceedings Emma has been involved in several complicated cases such as: contested special guardianship applications; international relocation and cases featuring allegations prompting a s37 enquiry.

 In public law proceedings Emma acts for: local authorities; parents; children grandparents and intervenors.
 She has acted in complex cases concerning allegations of sexual, physical and emotional abuse.
-She has experience of several cases where children have given live oral evidence.
-Emma recently appeared in the complex and lengthy case of Re AA & 25 others (2019) EWFC 64 which was listed for 15 weeks before Sir Mark Headly KT.
+She has experience of several cases where children and protected parties have given live oral evidence.

 Emma represents all parties in deprivation of liberty proceedings and has experience of cases which are then transferred to the Court of Protection.
 She also regularly acts for vulnerable clients (including via the Official Solicitor) and is known for her ability and understanding to work with clients who suffer from learning difficulties.

 Emma regularly appears in the High Court and has experience in cases involving: the medical treatment of children; wardship; deprivation of liberty; the exercise of the inherent jurisdiction; the restriction and exercise of parental responsibility and party status; female genital mutilation and forced marriage.

 Emma acts for police authorities and local authorities in disclosure and public interest immunity applications in both the criminal and family jurisdictions.